cypherpunk-academy/2064/en/010_2021_On the way home.md

 Marwin replied without looking at her: "About the BND Ü-Kamera database.
 I knew pretty much when you were going home and what you were wearing, and then we followed your path."

 Marlene: "With surveillance cameras?
 You?
 Shit!
 Shit!
 Shit!
-I thought you were a cypherpunk."
+I thought you were a Cypherpunk."

 Marwin turned to her: "You have no idea what this is about," he whispered.
 "We were in precisely the same NSA department three weeks ago, where the computer you were in is.